Japanese ministry proposed cover story on land sale at heart of scandal: official

 TOKYO (Reuters) - Japan’s Finance Ministry proposed crafting a cover story with a school operator at the heart of a political scandal to justify a discount in the price of public land sold to the school, a ministry official said on Monday.

-The admission is likely to increase pressure on Prime Minister Shinzo Abe to resign over the scandal involving the sale of state-owned land to school operator Moritomo Gakuen, which had ties to Abe’s wife.
+The admission is likely to increase opposition parties’ calls for Prime Minister Shinzo Abe to resign over the scandal involving the sale of state-owned land to school operator Moritomo Gakuen, which had ties to Abe’s wife.

+The affair, along with other government missteps, is clouding Abe’s chance of winning a third three-year term as leader of his Liberal Democratic Party.
+Victory in a September party vote would put him on track to become Japan’s longest serving premier as long as his coalition controls parliament.

-Abe has repeatedly said that neither he nor his wife were involved in the land sale and that he would resign if he were found to be involved.
+Following reports of the cover story, Abe on Monday repeated earlier statements in parliament that he and his wife were not involved in the land sale and said there is no evidence indicating they were involved.
+Abe has also said in the past he would resign if he or his wife were found to be involved.

 “Last year on Feb.
 20 a finance bureau employee contacted Moritomo Gakuen’s lawyer ... and suggested saying a lot of money was spent on the removal of rubbish and thousands of trucks were used,” Mitsuru Ota, head of the Finance Ministry’s finance bureau, told parliament.